A1rPun/MonoGame.InputManager/README.md

 		yourPlayerClass[] myArray;
 		foreach(var player in myArray)
 		{
-			// Use an int or the PlayerIndex Enum for an index (gets cast anyway) if(iM.IsDown(Input.Home, player.index)){ /**/ }
+			// Use an index to retrieve the player action if(iM.IsDown(Input.Home, player.index)){ /**/ }
 		}
 	}